Aaron-Lathrop/code-djinn/README.md

 the object being passed to the `builder.build()` call in the above build.js example.
 */

+	/* REWRITABLE: The ability to rewrite a template or not can be set at the template-level
+	*/
+	this.rewritable = false // never rewrite files from this template
+	//this.rewritable = true // always rewrite files from this template

 	function setFileName(name) {
 		if (!name) this.fileName = this.route;
 		this.fileName = `${this.fileName}DataService.js`;